NavyaG-lab/Tech-writer/databricks/single_user_clusters/runbook.md

 ---

 ## How to provision new clusters
-This notebooks covers everything related to provisioning and administering single user cluster: https://nubank.cloud.databricks.com/#notebook/5445086
+This notebook covers everything related to provisioning and administering single user cluster: [SU creation notebook](https://nubank.cloud.databricks.com/#notebook/5445086)

-For more options and applying changes in groups refer to this notebook: https://nubank.cloud.databricks.com/#notebook/5222538/
+For more options and applying changes in groups refer to this notebook: [SU options notebook](https://nubank.cloud.databricks.com/#notebook/5222538/)

+### Troubleshooting

+#### A cluster was created with the wrong options

+If any kind of option was wrong at the cluster creation, manually delete the cluster and create the cluster again.

+#### A user already has a SU cluster and requested PII access again

+The notebook already has a check in place preventing multiple clusters for the same person.
+In this case tag the person who requested the access on [#help-databricks-su-clusters](https://nubank.slack.com/archives/C016QUF63JB) and paste this message:
+>
+>Hello @person-slack-handle
+>
+>Your single user cluster already has access to PII data.
+In case you are having problems please check:
+>
+>- Check on the Jira support ticket if the period you requested for PII access hasn't expired
+>- If that's not the problem run `dbutils.credentials.showRoles()` on a notebook of your SU cluster and post the results on this thread.

 ## How to enable IAM passthrough for a new country?